 Acting wasn’t the only area Melia performed.
 At age five, Melia added dancing to her resume studying ballet, tap, jazz, hip-hop, modern, and eventually pointe.
 Now she’s had more than ten years of dancing experience in many of these disciplines.
 The culmination of her dance career, thus far, was in college when she received a grant to study dance ethnography in six countries across three continents.
 She journeyed to Japan, Indonesia, Myanmar (Burma), Croatia, England, and Brazil.
 Returning back to Arizona she taught six high school dance teams, a number from each country and used those as the base for a charity dance concert.
 A seventy plus page thesis of the findings and concert reflection can be found in the archives of Barrett, the Honors College at Arizona State University.

 On the theatre side of the stage Melia has joined the cast of Scapin and Our Town (Mrs. Gibbs) while in school.
-Since then she’s enjoyed being a part of the Almost Famous Theatre Company (AFTC) productions of South Pacific (Liat), Always A Bridesmaid (Kari), Curtains (Bambi), and The Drowsy Chaperone (Kitty).
-As the warmup act to the other shows produced by AFTC she performs in the Almost Funny improv group.
-Melia has challenged herself with improvisation throughout the last five years and sees no end in sight.
+Since then she’s enjoyed being a part of the Almost Famous Theatre Company (AFTC) productions of South Pacific (Liat), Always A Bridesmaid (Kari), Curtains (Bambi), The Drowsy Chaperone (Kitty), and Mamma Mia!
+(Aly).
+As the warmup act to the other shows produced by AFTC, she performs in the Almost Funny improv group.
+Melia has challenged herself with improvisation throughout the last six years and sees no end in sight.